PeterC66/m4ops/NotesStandardsPractices.md

   - being able to set up, alter, delete users

 - OPS are one of:
-  - Unprotected - anyone can see it
+  - Unprotected - anyone can see it (default)
   - Protected - users need a specific right to see it

 - Layers (settled and modifiable/MFL) are one of:
-  - Unprotected - anyone can see it
+  - Unprotected - anyone can see it (default)
   - Protected - users need to be logged-in to see it (eg with Census images)
   - Personal - only the one user (and admin) can see it
   - Test - only an admin (globalAdmin, or opsAdmin for that OPS) can see it, and then only if the Test switch is On